bbglab/immunebiomarkers/README.md

 ## Organization
 * 0_analyses contains all analyses.
 * 1_figures produces paper figures (0_analyses run first).
+* env contains the conda environments .yaml files used to analyses and figures.*
+* launch_pad contains scripts run all the analyses.
 * mission_control specifies directory locations and contains helper files.
-* launch_pad contains scripts run all the analyses.
-* env contains the conda environments .yaml files used to analyses and figures.
+* ref contains VHIO processed data and gene sets used in analysis

 ## Requirements to run